 While we chatted with the MakerBot team about their exciting new product, they seemed to envision a world where every designer and engineer has direct access to a Method 3D printer on their desk.
 No matter waiting in queues to print on a bulky industrial 3D printing system, no more printing an object on a desktop machine that has different dimensions than the CAD model it’s supposed to represent.
 Needless to say, with the new 3D printer from MakerBot, there’s definitely a Method to the madness.

 Want to see a by-the-numbers breakdown of this potentially groundbreaking machine?
 Here are the technical specifications for the MakerBot Method 3D printer:

-The MakerBot Method 3D printer will start shipping to customers starting in Q1 2019.
-You can currently pre-order this 3D printer from the MakerBot website.
+The MakerBot Method 3D printer has already started shipping to the first customers.
+You can place an order to purchase this 3D printer from the MakerBot website.

 License: The text of "2019 MakerBot Method 3D Printer – Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 You can’t subscribe to updates from All3DP.
 Learn more…